snhobbs/BOMTools/README.md

   - Cost estimates

 ## Design BOM Workflow
-- During the schematic design note down the ref des, value, and requirements note
+- During the schematic design note down the ref des, value, and requirements note.
+This could become the design BOM
+- as the parts are chosen.

+## Parts Database
+- Notes on parts and the barest additional data should be stored in a database.
+This could be a flat file loaded into memory or an actual database.
+- A flat file has the advantage of being mergable with git.
+It is unlikely that the file will grow to the point that it will be impractical.